JakeJing/singularity-containers/README.md

 ## 3. build the .sif (singularity image file) that can be shared by different machines

 You can simply build a .sif file with the following command.
 It takes some time.
+Note: the new **singularity-r.def** supports for the **devtools** in R.

 > sudo singularity build singularity-r.sif singularity-r.def